Money can sometimes seem like an impersonal gift. This is a guide about creative ways to give money as a gift.

 By Louella from Billings, MT

 My hubby and I usually give $50.00 to our nieces and nephews when they graduate from high school.
 I usually take 50 $1.00 bills and make a chain like we used to make with gum wrappers.
 I don't tell them how to take the chain apart, they have to figure that out for themselves.
-They all think it's a pretty cool gift.
-This website has very good instructions on how to make the chain:

 You will need a large box, balloons and money: $1 or $5 bills.
 Roll your bills up and put them into the balloon.
 Blow a little air in and knot it.